Elections of the Student Government Association

 - Incoming officers will meet with the Student Government Association; this will allow all incoming officers the opportunity to acquire knowledge of the other positions as well as ask pertinent questions.
 The Student Government Association is a team and the team must develop the ability to work together effectively.

-The SGA advisor will notify incoming officers when they are expected to return to campus for Fall 2018 to plan as well as participate in orientation activities.
+The Associate Director of Student Life will notify incoming officers when they are expected to return to campus to plan as well as participate in orientation activities.